 6 RULES.
 3 YEARS.
 1000 DRAWINGS.
 ONE BOOK.

-The book art center Halle, (b.a.c.H.) is an open network for artists working with the medium of the book.
+The book art center Halle, short b.a.c.H., sees itself as an open network for artists who deal with the medium of the book.

 Original text: reichenbach design

 Various artists / book art center Halle